kunnath/Emoscan/README.md

 #### Webcam
 1. Select "Webcam" in the sidebar
 2. Click "Start Analysis"
+3. **New**: Camera will continue running until you click "Stop Analysis"

 #### WiFi/IP Camera
 1. Select "WiFi Camera (IP)" in the sidebar